ThPython/Projekt-DIS18a.1--Gruppe1/README.md

 ## Outlook

-For the future we have decided to expand our recommendation system even more.
+In addition to Gephi, NetworkX is also available for visualization.
+NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+NetworkX would be an alternative that we could consider to improve our recommender system.

-So far, we have incorporated 500 movie titles, directors and reviews from various users for the recommendation system.
-We would like to expand this corpus to be able to create more links in Gephi with the previous data and the additional data.
-The more extensive our corpus is, the better we can provide specific results for the user.
+Because so far we have incorporated 500 film titles, directors and ratings from various users for the recommender system.
+We would also like to expand this corpus in order to be able to create further connections in Gephi with the previous and the additional data.
+The more extensive our corpus, the better we can deliver specific results for the user.

+In addition, we would like to incorporate further search criteria.
+For example, users should be able to filter their favorite actors or search for the location and year of the film's release.